josafathpelayo/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
-- There were "x" votes cast in the election.
+- There were "369,711" votes cast in the election.
 - The candidates were:
-  - Candidate 1
+  -Charles Casper Stockham
-  - Candidate 2
+  -Diana DeGette
-  - Candidate 3
+  -Raymon Anthony Doane
 - The candidate results were:
-  - Candidate 1 recieved "x%" of the vote and "y" number of votes.
+  - Charles Casper Stockham recieved "23.0%" of the vote and "85,213" number of votes.
-  - Candidate 2 recieved "x%" of the vote and "y" number of votes.
+  - Diana DeGette recieved "73.8%" of the vote and "272,892" number of votes.
-  - Candidate 3 recieved "x%" of the vote and "y" number of votes.
+  - Raymon Anthony Doane recieved "3.1%" of the vote and "11,606" number of votes.
 - The winner of the election was:
-  - Candidate (1,2, or 3), who recieved "x%" of the vote and "y" number of the votes.
+  - Diana DeGette recieved "73.8%" of the vote and "272,892" number of votes.

   ## Challenge Overview
 In the recent congressional election, the election commision has requested additional data to complete the audit.
 These items include:
 - The voter turnout for each county
 - The percentage of votes from each county out of the total count
 - The county with the highest turnout